worstperson/USBTether/README.md

 #### Why does USB Tether require root?

-We need to be able to access Android ndc for network configuration, the Linux firewall to manage packets, and bind to ports for DNSMasq.
+We need to be able to set network configuration, configure the Linux firewall to manage packets, and bind to ports for DNSMasq.
 USB Tether sets everything up manually and needs escalated privileges to do so.

 #### Can you do the same thing with wireless Hotspotting?

-I think it's possible, but would require framework patches to get signature-level permissions.
+Yes, but it's not been implemented yet.
 [VPN Hotspot](https://github.com/Mygod/VPNHotspot) is a great option, though it does not support IPv6 and should always be used with a local or remote VPN.

 #### What if I have a locked down phone?

 There are a bunch of paid apps that tunnel data through adb, but they all have their downsides.
-Running a Shadowsocks server ideally through a tether or alternatively tunneled through adb to a router would work well.
-There are also a few socks proxies written in Go that would probably be easy to port.
-The most difficult roadblock is UDP support, otherwise any proxy would do.
+Running a socks server through a tether if allowed by your carrier or alternatively tunneled through adb to a router would work well.
+I recommended running [hev-socks5-server](https://github.com/heiher/hev-socks5-server) on your phone and installing [openwrt-hev-socks5-tproxy](openwrt-hev-socks5-tproxy) on your router.
+It will take a bit of work to set up, but it can be used even on very locked-down devices.

 #### What if I can't build the kernel modules mentioned?

 USB Tether can still be used to tether IPv4 traffic.
 Wifi and VPN tethers will work fine, but mobile data will be easily detectable through TTL.
-You use a local VPN like ADGuard, manually set the TTL on your device(s), or use this firewall rule to set the TTL on the bridged traffic passing through your router:
+You use a local VPN like ADGuard, manually set the TTL on your device(s), or use this firewall rule to set the TTL/HL on the bridged traffic passing through your router:

+Install required packages

+    opkg update
+    opkg install iptables-mod-ipopt
+    opkg install iptables-mod-physdev

+System -> Startup -> Local startup

+    sysctl -w net.bridge.bridge-nf-call-arptables=1
+    sysctl -w net.bridge.bridge-nf-call-iptables=1
+    sysctl -w net.bridge.bridge-nf-call-ip6tables=1

+Network -> Firewall -> Custom Rules

-    iptables -t mangle -I POSTROUTING -m physdev --physdev-out usb0 -j TTL --ttl-set 65
+    iptables -t mangle -I POSTROUTING -m physdev --physdev-out usb0 -j TTL --ttl-set 65 ip6tables -t mangle -I POSTROUTING -m physdev --physdev-out usb0 -m hl ! --hl-eq 255 -j HL --hl-set 65

 #### Why does IPv6 require NAT support?

 Using NAT allows us to tether to any interface, modify traffic as it passes, and hide network topology.
-Standard IPv6 tethering has every device is addressed individually in the tunnel and requires a double NAT to modify hoplimit from my testing.
+Standard IPv6 tethering has every device addressed individually which will not be supported.
+Proxying traffic through TPROXY is supported on many devices and can offer a NAT-like experience, but it only supports TCP/UDP traffic.

 #### Can carriers detect this?